vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 Gita from Harivanśa, Vāyu, of a. is connected with the etc. 993n; worship of avatāras theory of yogas 993; Kumarila

 from Narasimha to Kalkin (7th century A, D.) did not yields different rewards, aco. regard Buddha as avatāra of to Varāhapurāṇa 263, 996.
-Vispa 997; Lakṣmi follows | Avesti, is & sacrifice performed Viṣnu in all avatāras 996 ; 29 part of the Rājasuya-yajba.
+Vispa 997; Lakṣmi follows | Avesti, is & sacrifice performed Viṣṇu in all avatāras 996 ; 29 part of the Rājasuya-yajba.
 Locus classicus On 8. is Bhaga- ! that could be performed only

 Indece